krunkske/TF2QP/README.md

-# TF2 Community Casual
+# TF2 Quick Play
 ## A program designed to seamlessly connect players to vanilla-like community servers, serving as an alternative to Valve's Casual mode.
 ## Overview:
-TF2 Community Casual offers a solution to the persistent issues within Valve's official Casual mode, which has been plauged by bots and cheaters for may years, making Casual completly unplayable.
+TF2 Quick Play offers a solution to the persistent issues within Valve's official Casual mode, which has been plauged by bots and cheaters for may years, making Casual completly unplayable.
 This program aims to replace Casual matchmaking as best as possible by searching trough verified community servers that closely mimic the vanilla TF2 gameplay.

 ### currently, the amount of Casual servers is very limited.
 If you own a TF2 server that focusses to be a Casual/vanilla experience, please open an Issue.